 Insolation can make a huge difference on your power bill.
 Is your fridge sealed correctly?
 Are your front and back doors sealed off or are they leaking warm air?
 Check your windows - is there a draft?
 Insulate your home the best you can.
 These small things will save you huge amounts of money and energy consumption in the long run.

 9. Clean Your Filters in Your Appliances

-New energy efficient appliances can add up in cost.
+New energy-efficient appliances can add up in cost.
 But what if your appliances are fine but they just need a good cleaning?
 It’s entirely possible.
-Make sure to do an annual clean of your dishwasher’s, refrigerator’s, and other appliances’ filters.
-These machines will perform more efficiently after cleaning.
-Regular maintenance is really all it takes sometimes!

-(Also, the same goes for cleaning the lint regularly out of your dryer.
-Do this after each load to increase its efficiency and to avoid having to run the load for a second round.)
+The same goes for cleaning the lint regularly out of your dryer and drain pan out of your washer.
+Do this after each load to increase its efficiency and to avoid having to run the load for a second round.

 10. Don’t Let the Tap Run When Brushing Your Teeth

 Some of us are way more guilty of this than others (me included).
 You run the tap to wet your toothbrush, then you walk away.
 The tap is still running.
 You spend the next minute or so brushing your teeth before going back to the running tap.